ErinDar/aererbnb/API-Docs.md

     ```json
     {
       "message": "Spot couldn't be found",
       "statusCode": 404
     }
     ```

-### Create a booking from a spot based on the spot's id
+### Create a Booking from a Spot based on the Spot's id

-Create and return a new booking from a spot specified by id
+Create and return a new booking from a spot specified by id.

 * Require Authentication: true
-* Require proper authorization: spot must not belong to the current user
+* Require proper authorization: Spot must NOT belong to the current user
 * Request
   * Method: POST
-  * URL: /bookings/:spotId
+  * URL: /api/spots/:spotId/bookings
   * Body:

     ```json
     {
       "startDate": "2021-11-19",
       "endDate": "2021-11-20"
     }
     ```

-* Response
+* Successful Response
   * Status Code: 200
   * Headers:
     * Content-Type: application/json